-Most of the motorcycle wrecks that I have handled as a personal injury lawyer, have involved serious injuries requiring surgery, large medical expenses and sometimes death.
+Most of the accidents that I have handled as a Louisville motorcycle wreck lawyer, have involved serious injuries requiring surgery, large medical expenses and sometimes death.
 Usually, the injuries are far worse for the motorcyclist and the medical expenses alone can easily exceed the insurance coverage, known as the liability insurance, on the at- fault driver.

 Did you know that it is legal to drive in Kentucky and Indiana with insurance coverage as little as $25,000 per person and $50,000 per accident, the state minimum in insurance coverage for motor vehicles.